BOARD'S REPORT

 • Further, MIIs are mandated to conduct comprehensive cyber audit at least 2 times in a financial year.

 IV.
-Decided to modify clause 4.25 of SEBI circular no. SEBI/HO/MIRSD/DPIEA/CIR/P/2020/115 dated 01st July 2020 in order to provide equitable distribution of funds amongst investors.
+Decided to modify clause 4.25 of SEBI circular no. SEBI/HO/MIRSD/DPIEA/CIR/P/2020/115 dated 01st July 2020

 June 2022